-For the 2023 reporting period, the Board is satisfied that it has effectively engaged with and paid due regard to the interests of key stakeholders.
+For 2024, the Board is satisfied that it has effectively engaged with and paid due regard to the interests of key stakeholders.
 The Board has set out below our community of stakeholders and how each are engaged.
 The Board will continue to review and challenge how AIGUK can continuously improve engagement with key stakeholders.